gk-git/wp-music/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin to a custom post type "wp-music" and store related information as genre, tags, and other music related information == Description ==
+A WordPress plugin to add a custom post type "wp-music" and store related information as genre, tags, and other music related information
+== Description ==

 This is the long description.
 No limit, and you can use Markdown (as well as in the following sections).